Alighasemzadeh83/Stochastic-Process/README.md

 # Stochastic Processes
-  This repository contains my studies and implementations related to stochastic processes.
+  This repository contains my coursework from the stochastic processes taught by Dr. Amir Najafi.
 It includes:

 # Statistical Foundations
   A detailed review of essential statistics, laying the groundwork for understanding stochastic processes.